trobol/unreal-feedback/SPECIFICATION.md

 The data this submission was created by the player.

-`player_id`: uint32
+`session_id`: uint32
-A unique id that represents a player.
+A unique id that represents a single play session
-For the time being this is unused

 `category`: string